 No matter your industry, you always need to keep learning.
 It’s especially true in a space like product management.
 Technology and products change every second.
-AI is taking over.
+AI is reshaping how product teams work.
 If you want to stay relevant and knowledgeable, you’ve gotta keep up.

 There are many ways to continue your education.
 There are always schools, but they require lots of time and investment.
 Their material is also often outdated.

 One of the ways we enjoy learning is through podcasts.
-That’s why we started our own!
-And there are many cool podcasts we draw inspiration from.
+There are also many great podcasts we draw inspiration from.

-That’s what we’re going to talk about in this blog post.
-Keep reading to discover the best product management podcasts.
+Keep reading to find the best product management podcasts.

 You could read articles, take courses, download ebooks, or go on social media.
 Why listen to product management podcasts?
 There are a few reasons.